 - Promoting the growth of new cells and in cell multiplication

-- Maintaining an adequate concentration of calcium ions within the compartments of the cell
+- Maintaining an adequate concentration of calcium ions within the cell

 - Playing an essential role in apoptosis or programmed cell death